openharmony/docs/en/device-dev/driver/driver-platform-i2c-develop.md

         static void Hi35xxI2cRemoveByNode(const struct DeviceResourceNode *node)
         {
             ...
-            // (Mandatory) Call the I2cCntlrGet function obtain the I2cCntlr object based on busid of the device, and call the I2cCntlrRemove function to release the I2cCntlr object. cntlr = I2cCntlrGet(bus);
+            // (Mandatory) Call the I2cCntlrGet function to obtain the I2cCntlr object based on busid of the device, and call the I2cCntlrRemove function to release the I2cCntlr object. cntlr = I2cCntlrGet(bus);
             if (cntlr != NULL && cntlr->priv == node) {
                 ...